Screen#

 Cursor Print — Display text and values on the brain.

-set cursor to row column — Sets the row and column location for printing.
+set cursor to row column on screen — Moves the cursor to a specific row and column.

-set cursor to next row — Moves the cursor to the next row.
+set cursor to next row on screen — Moves the cursor to the next row.

 Settings — Configure screen display properties.